ZhaoZeyu1995/ZhaoZeyu1995.github.io/_posts/2019-06-18-Installation of Tensorflow and GPU support.md

 pip install tensorflow
 ```
 And now, if you only want to use CPU for tensorflow, you have finished.
-If you want to use a GPU, just change it to this.
+If you want to use a GPU, just use this command below.
 ```shell
 pip install tensorflow-gpu
 ```

 ## GPU support
-There is something a little troublesome that you need CUDA and CuDNN to make GPU support for your tensorflow-gpu.
+To support tensorflow-gpu, you would have to install CUDA and CuDNN, which will be a little annoying.

 ### Install CUDA
 Make sure that the versions of Tensorflow and CUDA are compatible, otherwise you will have much trouble.
 To check if the version of CUDA you have is campatible with your Tensorflow, go to the offical website of [Tensorflow](https://www.tensorflow.org/) for more information.